JialunZhai/NYU-sh/README.md

 [nyush dir]$ exit
 ```

-This command terminates your shell.
-However, if there are currently suspended jobs, your shell should not terminate.
-Instead, it should print the following error message to STDERR and prompt for the next command.
+This command terminates the shell.
+However, if there are currently suspended jobs, the shell will not terminate.
+Instead, it will print the following error message to STDERR and prompt for the next command.

 ```bash
 Error: there are suspended jobs